Facepunch/garrysmod/garrysmod/gamemodes/terrortown/README.md

 The gamemode _requires_ CS:S content to be installed.
 The Garry's Mod wiki has some information on this here:
 * http://wiki.garrysmod.com/page/Mounting_Content_on_a_DS

-If you want TTT to automatically switch maps every few rounds, place a mapcycle.txt in the "\garrysmod\" directory.
-It should contain a list of map names, exactly like the mapcycle.txt in Source games like CS:S or HL2DM.
-If you don't know what maps to use, just put in a list of the CS:S maps, all of them work.
-See ttt_round_limit and such in the convar section below for more configuration.

 A common problem is strange issues with floating grenades, floating weapons, and instant reloading.
 These are all caused by the server not having CS:S content